woossi0/suite/docs/usermanual/source/dataadmin/index.rst

 Working with your data
 ======================

-This section describes how to work with your data using the OpenGeo Suite—from connecting to a PostGIS database, to loading and managing your data in PostGIS, and using the GeoServer Layer Importer.
+This section describes how to work with your data using the OpenGeo Suite, from connecting to a PostGIS database, loading and managing your data in PostGIS, and using the GeoServer Layer Importer.

 .. toctree::